godotengine/godot-docs/classes/class_xmlparser.rst

 To parse XML, you must open a file with the :ref:`open<class_XMLParser_method_open>` method or a buffer with the :ref:`open_buffer<class_XMLParser_method_open_buffer>` method.
 Then, the :ref:`read<class_XMLParser_method_read>` method must be called to parse the next nodes.
 Most of the methods take into consideration the currently parsed node.

-Here is an example of using **XMLParser** to parse a SVG file (which is based on XML), printing each element and its attributes as a dictionary:
+Here is an example of using **XMLParser** to parse an SVG file (which is based on XML), printing each element and its attributes as a dictionary:

 .. tabs::